Evolution of confined quantum scalar fields in curved spacetime. Part I: Application to cosmological particle creation

 As it is customary~\cite{Parker1969, BD1984}, we consider the spatial dimension to be a 1-torus, for which purpose we introduce periodic boundary conditions in space, so that~$\Phi(x=0) = \Phi(x=L)$, with~$L$ being the length of the torus.
-Thus, the solutions to~\eqref{eigeneq}, with the normalization in~(\ref{normalization}), are given by
+The solutions to~(\ref{eigeneq}), with the normalisation in~(\ref{normalisation}), are given by

-where $\omega_n^{[t]} := \sqrt{\frac{k_n^2}{a(t)^2}+m^2}$ and~$k_n := \frac{2\pi n}{L}$.
+where $\omega_n^{[t]} = \sqrt{\frac{k_n^2}{a(t)^2}+m^2}$ and~$k_n := \frac{2\pi n}{L}$.
 From~(\ref{change_factor}) we get~$q(t)= \dot{a} (t) / a(t)$.
-Computing~(\ref{alpha_hat}) and~(\ref{beta_hat}) with the field modes~\eqref{nmodes} we obtain
+Computing~(\ref{alpha_hat}) and~(\ref{beta_hat}) with the field modes~(\ref{nmodes}) we obtain

-Observe that if the scale factor is constant then~$\hat{\beta}_{n(-n)}(t)=0$ and the transformation is trivial.
+Observe that if the scale factor is constant, then we obtain $\hat{\beta}_{n(-n)}(t)=0$ and the transformation is trivial.
 The transformation is also trivial when the scalar field is massless, which agrees with the fact that particles are created in $(1+1)$-dimensions only if a non-zero mass breaks the conformal invariance~\cite{BD1984}.

 With the result obtained in~(\ref{inf_bogoscosmo}), the differential equation~(\ref{Q_differential_equation}) written directly for the Bogoliubov coefficients reads